johnnyreilly/jsdoc-javascript-vs-typescript/README.md

 There's a debate to be had about whether using JavaScript or TypeScript leads to better outcomes when building a project.
 The introduction of using JSDoc annotations to type a JavaScript codebase introduces a new dynamic to this discussion.
 This post will investigate what that looks like, and come to an (opinionated) conclusion.

-If you'd talked to me in 2018 it would have been a solid "recommend TypeScript, steer away from JavaScript".
+If you'd talked to me in 2018, I would have solidly recommended using TypeScript, and steering away from JavaScript.
 The rationale is simple: I'm exceedingly convinced of the value that static typing provides in terms of productivity / avoiding bugs in production.
+I appreciate this can be a contentious issue, but that is my settled opinion on the subject.

 TypeScript has long had a good static typing story.
-JavaScript is dynamically typed and so historically has not had a good static typing story.
-Thanks to TypeScript support for JSDoc, these days there's a little more nuance in this discussion.
+JavaScript is dynamically typed and so historically has not.
+Thanks to TypeScript support for JSDoc, JavaScript can now be statically type checked.

 ## What is JSDoc JavaScript?